MrBroma/Wiwino_project/README.md

 4. Contributors :detective: :man_technologist: :man_scientist: :superhero_woman:

 # Wiwimo
-## 1. This project analyzes the wine market based on data gathered by Wiwimo Wine Company.
+### 1. This project analyzes the wine market based on data gathered by Wiwimo Wine Company.
+The Wiwino's database was improved and data tables were joined to answer company commercial questions.
+Data analysis was done with SQL.

-## 2. This analysis is useful for understanding the global wine market and making commercial decisions.
+### 2. This analysis is useful for understanding the global wine market and making commercial decisions.
+Data visualization was prepared with seaborn and plotly Marketing decisions according to sales globally

-## 3. Users can take a more informed decision of which wine to buy according to the type of grape, rating, and price
+### 3. Users can make a more informed decision about which wine to buy according to the type of grape, rating, and price
+Wine recommendations based on rating average (public rating of wine quality) and price

-## 4. A team of data engineers and data analysts constructed this project.
+### 4. A team of data engineers and data analysts constructed this project.